johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 Consider incorporating a simple meal
 :	— perhaps once a month, into times of meeting together and prayerfully identifying it as a form of breaking bread.

-If a meal is not a practical possibility
+If a meal is not a practical option
-:	— consider sharing a small amount of bread together, as a symbolic act of hospitality and shared commitment to membership of the body of the Messiah.
+:	— consider sharing a small amount of bread together, as a symbolic act of hospitality and shared commitment to membership of the Messiah's body.

 <!--\end {pause}-->